WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/advanced-web-of-trust-concepts.md

 Selective Disclosure
 --------------------

-Another approach to minimize disclosure, these are a cryptographic zero-knowledge and blinding techniques to prevent the relying parties from linking attribute certificates with the same person.
+Another approach to minimize disclosure; this is a cryptographic zero-knowledge and blinding techniques to prevent the relying parties from linking attribute certificates with the same person.
 There are a number of variations, many patented, including:

   * Ben Laurie's Selective Disclosure for Laymen: http://www.links.org/files/selective-disclosure.pdf
   * Jason Holt's Blinded Credential Sets: https://eprint.iacr.org/2002/151.pdf